-The decimation filter shown in Figure 51 consists of an $f{CLK}/8$ complex mixer and a cascade of three linear phase FIR filters: DEC1, DEC2, and DEC3.
-DEC1 downsamples by a factor of 12 using a fourth order comb filter.
-DEC2 also uses a fourth order comb filter, but its decimation factor is set by the M field of Register 0x07.
+The decimation filter shown in Figure 52 consists of an $f{\rm CLK}/8$ complex mixer and a cascade of three linear phase FIR filters: DEC1, DEC2, and DEC3.
+DEC1 downsamples by a factor of 12 using a fourth-order comb filter.
+DEC2 also uses a fourth-order comb filter, but its decimation factor is set by the M field of Register 0x07.
 DEC3 is either a decimate-by-5 FIR filter or a decimate-by-4 FIR filter, depending on the value of the K bit within Register 0x07.
 Thus, the composite decimation factor can be set to either $60 \times M$ or $48 \times M$ for K equal to 0 or 1, respectively.

-The output data rate (f{OUT}) is equal to the modulator clock frequency (f{CLK}) divided by the digital filter's decimation factor.
-Due to the transition region associated with the decimation filter's frequency response, the decimation factor must be selected such that f{OUT} is equal to or greater than twice the signal bandwidth.
-This ensures low amplitude ripple in the pass band along with the ability to provide further application-specific digital filtering prior to demodulation.
+The output data rate (f{OUT}) is equal to the modulator clock frequency (f{CLK}) divided by the decimation factor of the digital filter.
+Due to the transition region associated with the frequency response of the decimation filter, the decimation factor must be selected so that f{OUT} is equal to or greater than twice the signal bandwidth, which ensures low amplitude ripple in the pass band along with the ability to provide further application-specific digital filtering prior to demodulation.